bendews/uplink/docs/source/user/serialization.rst

-This document walks you through how to leverage Uplink's serialization support, including integrations for third-party serialization libraries like :mod:`marshmallow` and tools for writing custom conversion strategy that fit your unique needs.
+This document walks you through how to leverage Uplink's serialization support, including integrations for third-party serialization libraries like :mod:`marshmallow` and tools for writing custom conversion strategies that fit your unique needs.

 Using Marshmallow Schemas